-Western Governors support the continued efforts of the Rural Utilities Service to provide financial assistance for drinking water and wastewater facilities, renewable energy projects on agricultural lands, and broadband connectivity in rural and remote areas, particularly in communities that have minimal or no such infrastructure.
+Western Governors support the continued efforts of the Rural Utilities Service to provide financial assistance for drinking and wastewater facilities, renewable energy projects on working lands, and broadband connectivity in rural areas that have minimal or no such infrastructure.

-While broadband is a modern-day necessity, many rural communities still lack access to this critical infrastructure.
-Expanding broadband access to rural America empowers citizens to compete in a global market and use electronic information and telecommunications technologies to receive vital health care and education services.
-Western Governors are supportive of the Rural eConnectivity Program, commonly known as the ReConnect Program, which plays a key role in closing the digital divide by facilitating broadband deployment to underserved or wholly unserved rural communities.
-The Governors appreciate the Subcommittee's commitment to improving rural broadband and request that the Subcommittee provide consistent funding for the ReConnect Program.
+While broadband is a modern-day necessity, many communities still lack access.

+Western Governors are supportive of the Rural eConnectivity Program (ReConnect), which plays a key role in closing the digital divide by facilitating broadband deployment to under- and unserved communities.
+The Governors appreciate the Subcommittee's continued commitment to improving rural broadband and request consistent funding for the ReConnect Program.
 In addition, Western Governors are pleased with USDA's commitment to keeping minimum speeds for ReConnect eligibility at 100/20 Mbps and recommend scalability to 100 Mbps symmetrical.